-A career as a Creative Director is built step by step through talent, tenacity and connections, which is why the students with the best CVs, consistent progress and impressive final projects, are offered a special focus that includes contacts with companies, wide exposure on Polimoda’s official communications and Linda Loppa’s tutorship.
+A career as a Creative Director is built step by step through talent, tenacity and connections, which is why the students with the best CVs, consistent progress and impressive final projects, are offered a special focus that includes contacts with companies, wide exposure on Polimoda’s official communications and Torsten Hochstetter’s tutorship.

 Watch the video teaser of the guest lecture The Power of Change held by Torsten Hochstetter, Global Creative Director of Puma.